 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

 SI (slightly included) and VS (very slightly included) are two grades on the diamond clarity scale.
 These categories are broken down into SI1, SI2, VS1, and VS2.

 The main difference between SI and VS diamonds is SI diamonds have larger inclusions that affect their appearance, durability, and brilliance.
 VS diamonds have inclusions often invisible to the naked eye, which is why they’re a popular choice for engagement ring diamonds.

 When I was shopping for an engagement ring for my now-wife, eye-cleanliness was a priority.
 For that reason, I chose a VS1 diamond.

-We’ll compare SI versus VS diamonds, including an overview of each clarity grade, four differences, and how to decide which is right for you.
+We’ll compare SI versus VS diamonds, including an overview of each clarity grade, five differences, and how to decide which is right for you.

 What are SI Clarity Diamonds?

 SI diamonds have inclusions that are easy to identify with magnification.
 There are often many types found inside their facets.

 When gemologists are determining a diamond’s clarity, they’ll use a jewelers loupe with 10x magnification to scan back and forth.
 For diamonds toward the top of the scale, like VS1 or VVS1, they may not notice flaws with a quick glance.

 This isn’t the case with SI diamonds.
 Some of the inclusions they’ll find include: